julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

 ``dssp_3.0.0-3build1_AXX64.deb``.
 AXX can be ``arm64`` or ``amd64`` depending on your CPU architecture.
 The required packages and DSSP v3 for Ubuntu can be found `here <https://ubuntu.pkgs.org/20.04/ubuntu-universe-amd64/dssp_3.0.0-3build1_amd64.deb.html>`_.

-Install MC-SCE
+Install MCSCE
 ``````````````

-IDPConformerGenerator can integrate MC-SCE to generate sidechains on top of the
+IDPConformerGenerator can integrate MCSCE to generate sidechains on top of the
 backbone conformers it generates, on the fly.
 For that you need to install
-MC-SCE on top of the `idpconfgen` Python environment.
+MCSCE on top of the `idpconfgen` Python environment.
 First, install IDPConfGen
 as described above.
 Next, follow these steps::

     # ensure you are in the parent IDPConformerGenerator GitHub folder
-    # clone and enter the MC-SCE GitHub repository
+    # clone and enter the MCSCE GitHub repository
     git clone https://github.com/THGLab/MCSCE
     cd MCSCE